Jake Fraley Player Props: Reds vs. Rangers

 Jake Fraley At The Plate

-- Fraley is batting .197 with two doubles, a home run and 11 walks.
+- Fraley is batting .212 with three doubles, a home run and 11 walks.

-- Fraley has driven in a run in six games this year (30.0%), including two games with multiple runs batted in.
+- Fraley has an RBI in seven of 22 games this year, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in five games this season (25.0%), but has had no multi-run games.
+- He has scored in six games this year (27.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.